-Walkup users can only print Saved and CD-ROM jobs. telnet is disabled, but the System Administrator can enable it.SSLv2 disabled.
+Walkup users can only print Saved and CD-ROM jobs. • telnet is disabled, but the System Administrator can enable it. • SSLv2 disabled.
 SSLv3 enabled and required.
 Medium Same Security as Low and more.
 AUTOFS is disabled (e.g. remote file systems such as /net/<hostname> and /home/<username> are not automatically mounted)</username></hostname> NFS Service is IP-filter-enabled via RPC tab, and disabled to non-authorized clients.
-NFS client on FreeFlow[®] Print Server remains enabled Print sensitive or "commercial-classified" documents Additional High security features not needed and require Legacy DigiPath Workflow or Insecure FFMR workflow.
+NFS client on FreeFlow® Print Server remains enabled Print sensitive or "commercial- classified" documents Additional High security features not needed and require Legacy DigiPath Workflow or Insecure FFMR workflow.
 Same Security as Medium and more.
 Terminal (aka "command line") window is only accessible by root.
-All users that are not root or 'sa' can only access the system confined in the FreeFlow® Print Server GUI and their access levels as a FreeFlow® Print Server user or operator.
-Print highly-sensitive documents Customer data privacy is required Typical for financial and government environments.
-Non-secured University environments FTP is disabled, but there is an option to the temporarily enable this feature.
+All users that are not root or 'sa' can only access the system confined in the FreeFlow® Print Server GUI and the server burdle or a FreeFlow® Print highly-sensitive documents Customer data privacy is required Typical for financial and government environments. their access levels as a FreeFlow® Print Server user or operator.
+FTP is disabled, but there is an option Non-secured University environments FTP is disabled, but there is an option to the temporarily enable this feature.
 Can use SFTP (secure FTP via SSH) for secure data transfer.
-Anonymous FTP enabled in read-only mode and user permissions are restricted. enviolinents High NFS Service is disabled.
+Anonymous FTP enabled in read-only mode and user permissions are restricted.
+High NFS Service is disabled.
 NFS client on FreeFlow® Print Server remains enabled.
 If NFS Server re-enabled using a "custom" profile, filter remote host access to FreeFlow® Print Server via RPC tab.
-DNS and NIS/NIS+ Services are disabled.
-Automatic login (via GUI) is disabled (login is always required from FreeFlow® Print Server GUI) Legacy DigiPath workflow blocked.
-FFMR 2.0+ enabled with FFMR and netagent configured for in "secure" mode.
-FFRPS (FreeFlow® Remote Print Service) does not have access unless the remote host granted RPC access using the RPC filter in the FreeFlow® Print Server GUI.
+DNS and NIS/NIS+ Services are disabled. • Automatic login (via GUI) is disabled (login is always required from FreeFlow ® Print Server GUI) Legacy DigiPath workflow blocked. • FFMR 2.0+ enabled with FFMR and netagent configured for in "secure" mode. • FFRPS (FreeFlow ® Remote Print Service) does not have access unless the remote host granted RPC access using the RPC filter in the FreeFlow ® Print Server GUI.
 Another option is to configure the Windows client

-(running FFRPS) and the FreeFlow®

-Print Server platform with an IPSec

-configuration.

-- SSLv2 is disabled.
-SSLv3 enabled and required. - SHA1 is required for SSH (MD5 is disabled) - SHA1 is enabled for SSL Certificate (MD5 is disabled) - Peripheral Devices (USB and CD/DVD) are disabled. - ICMP services are disabled.
+(running FFRPS) and the FreeFlow ® Print Server platform with an IPSec configuration. • SSLv2 is disabled.
+SSLv3 enabled and required. • SHA1 is required for SSH (MD5 is disabled) • SHA1 is enabled for SSL Certificate (MD5 is disabled) Peripheral Devices (USB and CD/DVD) are disabled. • ICMP services are disabled.
 Job Forwarding no longer supported.
-It requires Echo (a.k.a., ping) service. - Router option is disabled.
-(Nuvera feature only).
+It requires Echo (a.k.a., ping) service.